 Being on the road is a great way to manifest a character's spiritual or emotional journey into the physical, as a way to symbolize the obstacles and lessons that come with pursing some goal or dream.

-From offbeat comedies to allegorical dramas, here are our picks for the best road trip movies that use the road to teach, challenge, and unite their colorful characters.
+From offbeat comedies to allegorical dramas, here are my picks for the best road movies that use the road to teach, challenge, and unite their colorful characters.

 15. Planes, Trains and Automobiles (1987)